Andrea Revuelta

 Andrea Revuelta Goicoechea (born 2006) is a Spanish amateur golfer.
 In 2022, she won the World Junior Girls Championship and the Junior Golf World Cup.
+She became the top-ranked amateur golfer in the World Amateur Golf Ranking in September 2026.

 Amateur career

 Revuelta dedicated many years to classic ballet dancing before transitioning to a successful amateur golf career.
 She achieved success in 2021, finishing 3rd at the Portuguese International Ladies Amateur Championship, behind Lucie Malchirand and Vairana Heck.
 In 2022, she reached the semi-finals of the Spanish International Ladies Amateur Championship, ultimately won by her compatriot Cayetana Fernández García-Poggio.
 That same year, she secured a runner-up finish at the Santander Campeonato De Espana Profesionales Femenino.

 Revuelta represented Europe on the winning 2021 and 2023 Junior Solheim Cup, 2022 Junior Vagliano Trophy and 2023 Junior Ryder Cup teams.
 She won the World Junior Girls Championship and the Junior Golf World Cup with Spain in 2022.

 In 2023, she tied for 4th at the European Nations Cup - Copa Sotogrande, and for 4th at the 2023 Junior Invitational at Sage Valley.
 She lost the final of the French International Lady Juniors Amateur Championship to Meja Örtengren, one down.
 She played in the tour final of the Ladies European Tour, the Andalucia Costa Del Sol Open De España, where she shot 10-under-par and finished in tied 7th place after rounds of 69-70-69-70.

 In 2024, she won the Spanish International Ladies Amateur Championship, 2 and 1, over Sara Brentcheneff of France, after defeating Annabel Wilson, 4 and 3, in the semifinals and defending champion Nora Sundberg.
 2 and 1, in the quarterfinals.
 She was runner-up at the European Ladies Amateur, 2 strokes behind Louise Rydqvist.

 Revuelta enrolled at Stanford University in the fall of 2024 and started playing with the Stanford Cardinal women's golf team.
-In 2025, she tied for 4th at the Augusta National Women's Amateur and won the Atlantic Coast Conference Championship.
+In 2025, she won the Atlantic Coast Conference Championship.
+She tied for 4th at the Augusta National Women's Amateur in 2023 and was runner-up in 2026, behind María José Marín.